bitnami/charts/bitnami/gitea/README.md

 <!--- app-name: Gitea -->

-# Gitea packaged by Bitnami
+# Bitnami package for Gitea

 Gitea is a lightweight code hosting solution.
 Written in Go, features low resource consumption, easy upgrades and multiple databases.